-'She did, and I was much surprised 'For the very good reason that the at it, said the deceitful woman.
+'For the very good reason that the at it,' said the deceitful woman.
 'I Colonel does not like to have you sit at have never before heard her swear; the same table with common boarders, but she was so excited that she hardly replied the housekeeper, smiling, 'You knew what she did say.
 He not only perceive he is very choice of you.
-And refused to pay her what he owed for her no wonder since he is so rich and loves an engagement with another girl.
-That 'How many boarders have you?' until last night's demonstration.
-I pitied eral more who hire rooms of me, and The girls do not have wages enough.-It is a shame that the men get their sewing done so cheap, while they tax such enormous prices for their labor.-There's nothing like equality in it.'
+And refused to pay her what he owed for her no wonder since he is so rich and loves ' Some three or four girls who are but I did not think it was so violent regular boarders, and then I have sevtake their meals out, thinking it comes to their fall from virtue were quite It is a shame that the men get their knew to the contrary. sewing done so cheap, while they tax There's nothing like equality in it.
 'I think so, too,' added Jane.
-'When | had with her fellow.
-I worked I barely made enough to pay my board and necessary clothing.' the needle again for a living,' said the dice and see who treats; for my Aunt Dumpford, 'True, indeed, fortune has favored you, and I'm glad of it.
-I wish all the sewing girls could going to a table on which there was a be equally fortunate; but that we can back gammon board, and took up a dice hardly hope for, because there are but box. very few'such gentlemen as your lover. the Colonel to be found any where in Louise won the treat.
-She now rang town or country.' the subject; but Jane was not entirely to sell her liquor for the money at any satisfied.
+'When had with her fellow.
+I worked I barely made enough to pay my board and necessary clothing. the needle again for a living,' said the dice and see who treats; for my Aunt Dumpford.
+'True, indeed, fortune has favored you, and I'm glad of it.
+I wish all the sewing girls could going to a table on which there was a be equally fortunate; but that we can back gammon board, and took up a dice hardly hope for, because there are but box. very few such gentlemen as your lover town or country." the subject; but Jane was not entirely to sell her liquor for the money at any satisfied.
 There still seemed to be time. some mystery about the affair and every thing did not look just right, yet she awful thirsty, and must have some gin, hoped for the best.
 The housekeeper was somewhat sur- for it; for I have just won it.' prised that Jane did not in their conversation allude to the Colonel's chang- keeper.' ing his name.
-She was very careful when speaking of him to call him only Colonel.
-In the couse of the forenoon, Jane had a glimpse of the two girls as they passed along the hall and entered a want wetting this morning. back parlor, a room which she had not seen.
-It was a kind of reception room housekeeper, opening the closet door where men first went when they visited and handing down a decanter of gin. the house, and met the girls.
-In a closet that opened into this room were kept various kinds of intoxicating drinks which the housekeeper sold to the visitors, and also to the female inmates when they had money to pay for it.-But, poor Jane knew nothing of that fact.
-One of these girls whom Jane saw enter that room was Julia Sandford and guzzled him down. the other was Louise Burbank.
-They were nearly of an age and both came from the eastern part of the State of Maine.
-Their histories, too, so far as related from sight.
+She was very careful when speaking of him to call him only best gin; for my throat is full of cob-Colonel. had a glimpse of the two girls as they pers were rather hot last night, for they passed along the hall and entered a want wetting this morning. back parlor, a room which she had not seen.
+It was a kind of reception room housekeeper, opening the closet door where men first went when they visited and handing down a dccanter of gin. the house, and met the girls.
+In a Drink lightly, girls. closet that opened into this room were kept various kinds of intoxicating drinks greater the profit to you,' said Julia, which the housekeeper sold to the visi- turning out a glass and swallowing it tors, and also to the female inmates when they had money to pay for it.-But, poor Jane knew nothing of that One of these girls whom Jane saw enter that room was Julia Sandford and guzzled him down. the other was Louise Burbank.
+They were nearly of an age and both came of the green room to know what dramas from the eastern part of the State of are enacted on such a stage.
+The Their histories, too, so far as related from sight.